varunramesh26/course-docs/docs/coursework.md

 * The students of computer science not only needs to have a good understanding of the programming languages, also know how to use various tools to build a better app, and maintain their personal brand.

-* The students should develop a programmer's mindset to solve the issue at hand, if at all one gets stuck with any problem while learning or while building an app.
+* The students should develop a programmer's mindset to solve the issue at hand, if at all one faces any problem while learning or while building an app.